Brewer helps Baylor beat Vanderbilt 45-38 in Texas Bowl

 Baylor: After the turnaround this season, the Bears should be improved next year with Brewer returning.

-Vanderbilt: The Commodores will have to find a replacement for Shurmur, their starter for the last three years, with his record-setting career ending Thursday night.
+Vanderbilt: The Commodores will have to find a replacement for Shurmur, their starter for the last three years, after his record-setting career ended Thursday night.

 More AP college football: https://apnews.com/tag/Collegefootball and http://www.twitter.com/AP_Top25